-There seems to be a lot of writing about teenagers and the trouble they get themselves into and not enough about how the majority handle school, home duties, sports, start to form independent and appropriate social relations and start to take on more responsibilities, including starting part-time work.
+There seems to be a lot of writing about teenagers and the trouble they get themselves into and not enough about what the majority do well.
+This is a time of change and growth, which is always challenging.
+Most handle a number of commitments including school, home duties and after school sports.
+This is a time when young people start to form independent social relations and start to take on more responsibilities, including starting part-time work.

 Look around you any day but especially after 3.30, and you will see this army of responsible young adults and you should feel optimistic about the future.